jacobadenbaum/jacobadenbaum.github.io/index.md

 I am a third year graduate student in economics at the University of Minnesota, interested in macro-labor, search theory, and computational macroeconomics.

+This page is under construction.
+More content coming soon.